PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 #### Form Data (optional)

-*   *query* : The query you want to execute in JSON form.
-To find players with displayName “testUser” the following JSON should be used {“displayName” : “testUser”}.
+*   *query* : The query you want to execute in JSON form:
+  * To find players with displayName “testUser” the following JSON should be used {“displayName” : “testUser”}.

 #### Example Request